 In October 2022, the Secondary Residence and Vacancy Tax Act (StZWAG) of the Austrian province of Styria came into force.
 It allows Styrian municipalities to levy a tax on vacant apartments (housing vacancy tax) based on a resolution of the municipal council.
 At the end of March 2023, the municipal council of the Styrian tourist municipality of Schladming decided to levy the constitutionally questionable tax.

-Housing vacancy tax
+Housing vacancy tax in Austria (Styria)

 The subject of the tax are premises suitably equipped for residential purposes, which can be used by the owner without significant modification to meet a housing need, even if only temporary (apartments), at which, according to the data of the Central Register of Residents, more than 26 calendar weeks in the year there is neither a report as a main residence nor as another residence.